 As the position for which candidates are applying involves substantial opportunity for access to children, it is important that applicants provide the School with legally accurate answers.
 Upfront disclosure of a criminal record may not debar a candidate from appointment as the School shall consider the nature of the offence, how long ago and at what age it was committed and any other relevant factors.
-Information should be submitted in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Head or Bursar.
-If candidates would like to discuss this beforehand, they are asked to please telephone in confidence to the Head or Bursar for advice.
+Information should be submitted in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Head.
+If candidates would like to discuss this beforehand, they are asked to please telephone in confidence to the Head for advice.

 Any unspent convictions, cautions, reprimands or warnings must be disclosed to the School.
-However amendments to the Exceptions Order 1975 (2013) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
+However, amendments to the Exceptions Order 1975 (2013) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
 Guidance and criteria on the filtering of these cautions and convictions can be found at the Disclosure and Barring Service website.

 The successful applicant will be required to complete a Disclosure Form from the Disclosure and Barring Service ("DBS") for the position.
-Additionally, successful applicants should be aware that they are required to notify the school immediately if they are any reasons why they should not be working with children.
-This includes any staff who are disqualified from childcare or registration including 'by association' i.e. they live in the same household (or someone is employed in their household) as someone who has unspent cautions or convictions for a relevant offence (please see a list of the relevant offences set out here:
+Additionally, successful applicants should be aware that they are required to notify the school immediately if there are any reasons why they should not be working with children.
+This includes any staff who are disqualified from childcare or registration.